Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Skein algebras of unpunctured marked surfaces for sl3

 Let $\bN$ be the set of non-negative integers and $\bZ_{A}:=\bZ[A^{1/2},A^{-1/2}]$ the Laurent polynomial ring in a variable $A^{1/2}$.
-In this subsection, there is no need for considering the conditions (1) and (2) for a marked surface $(\Sigma,\bM)$ in \cref{sec:intro}.
+In this subsection, there is no need to consider the conditions (1) and (2) for an unpunctured marked surface $(\Sigma,\bM)$ in \cref{sec:intro}.